Understand These 5 Types Of Communication At Workplace

 - Eye contact

-#3 Written Communication
+#3 Written communication

-Written communication is everywhere in any business.
+Written communications are not just words; they are everywhere in any business.

 - Internal memos